patrickbucher/rust-reboot/diary.md

+# Day 22 (2025-07-26)

+I've been working through the section on Hash Maps today.

 # Day 21 (2025-07-25)

 Finally found some time to start chapter 8 on collections.
 I worked through the section about vectors in the morning, and the section about strings in the evening.